dotnet/training-tutorials/content/asp.net/getting-started/results.md

 }
 ```

-The class has a route on it that has `api` at it's base URL and accepts an optional `id` parameter ([more about routing](routing.md)).
-WebAPI takes some of work away required to serialize your data that you wish to return.
-This allows you to do something like the following, returning a simple type to your client:
+The class has a route on it that has `api` at its base URL and accepts an optional `id` parameter ([more about routing](routing.md)).
+The framework takes away some of work required to serialize your data that you wish to return, allowing you to do something like the following and returning a simple type to your client:

 ```c#
 public Person Get(int id)